 Positive affirmations are everywhere.

-You know, short phrases you repeat to change yourself for the better.
+As you may know, they’re short phrases you repeat to change yourself for the better.
 Like I’m confident.
 I’m worthy.
 I’m abundant.

 Have you tried using one?